-- A Development Plans and development proposals should be proactive and encourage the intensification of business uses in Use Classes B1c, B2 and B8 occupying all categories of industrial land through: - 1) introduction of small units - 2) development of multi-storey schemes - 3) addition of basements - 4) more efficient use of land through higher plot ratios having regard to operational yard space requirements (including servicing) and mitigating impacts on the transport network where necessary. - Development Plans and planning frameworks should be proactive and В consider, in collaboration with the Mayor, whether certain logistics, industrial and related functions in selected parts of SIL or LSIS could be intensified to provide additional industrial capacity.
+A Development Plans and development proposals should be proactive and encourage the intensification of business uses in Use Classes B1c, B2 and B8 occupying all categories of industrial land through:

+- 1) introduction of small units - 2) development of multi-storey schemes - 3) addition of basements - more efficient use of land through higher plot ratios having regard to operational yard space requirements (including servicing) and mitigating impacts on the transport network where necessary. - B Development Plans and planning frameworks should be proactive and consider, in collaboration with the Mayor, whether certain logistics, industrial and related functions in selected parts of SIL or LSIS could be intensified to provide additional industrial capacity.
 Intensification can also be used to facilitate the consolidation of an identified SIL or LSIS to support the delivery of residential and other uses, such as social infrastructure, or to contribute to town centre renewal.
 This process must meet the criteria set out in Part D below.
-This approach should only be considered as part of a plan-led process of SIL or LSIS intensification and consolidation (and the areas affected clearly defined in Development Plan policies maps) or as part of a coordinated masterplanning process in collaboration with the GLA and relevant borough, and not through ad hoc planning applications.
+This approach should only be considered as part of a plan-led process of SIL or LSIS intensification and consolidation (and the areas affected clearly defined in Development Plan policies maps) or as part of a co-ordinated masterplanning process in collaboration with the GLA and relevant borough, and not through ad hoc planning applications.
 In LSIS (but not in SIL) the scope for co-locating industrial uses with residential and other uses may be considered.
-This should also be part of a plan-led or masterplanning process.
+This should also be part of a plan-led or masterplanning process. - C Mixed-use or residential development proposals on Non-Designated Industrial Sites should only be supported where: - there is no reasonable prospect of the site being used for the industrial and related purposes set out in Part A of Policy E4 Land for industry, logistics and services to support London's economic function; or - 2) it has been allocated in an adopted local Development Plan Document for residential or mixed-use development; or - industrial, storage or distribution floorspace is provided as part of mixed-use intensification (see also Part C of Policy E2 Providing suitable business space).